How to configure your App Service application to use Google login

 - Once the project is created, select it.
 From the project dashboard, click Go to APIs overview.

 - Select Enable APIs and services.
 Search for Google+ API, and select it.
 Then click Enable.

 - In the left navigation, Credentials > OAuth consent screen, then select your Email address, enter a Product Name, and click Save.

-- In the Credentials tab, click Create credentials > OAuth client ID, then select Web application.
+- In the Credentials tab, click Create credentials > OAuth client ID.

 https://contoso.azurewebsites.net/.auth/login/google/callback.
 Make sure that you are using the HTTPS scheme.
 Then click Create.